JussiM01/BlockBoids/README.md

 One thing that we did not optimize is the loop over all boids.
-We thought that it would be interesting to do this with parallel processing on a GPU using PyTorch tensor batches.
+We thought that it would be interesting to do this with parallel processing on a GPU using PyTorch tensors.
 This will be implemented in a separate project since the block structure is not supported by the tensor based batch processing.
 Link to the project will be added here when it's ready.

 ## Sources
 General information about the Boids model is available in the corresponding